paulbrennan863/PBRENNAN_EGM722_Project/README.md

 ***Figure 5.** Ensure the CLI is running the appropriate Conda environment and changed to the project directory*

 To start the python script type the following command (**Figure 6**.)
-Further details of the application operation are provided in section 3.0.
+Further details of the application operation are provided in the How To Guide Section 3.0.

 ```console
 python PBRENNAN_EGM722_V3.py